jitpack/jitpack.io/PRIVATE.md

 To start using private repositories you will first need to grant JitPack access.
 Open [https://jitpack.io/private](https://jitpack.io/private#auth) and follow the steps:

 1. Click Authorize to get your personal authentication token.
-Each member of your team needs to get their own token.
+Each member of your team should to get their own token.

 2. Add the token to $HOME/.gradle/gradle.properties:

-    - `authToken=AUTHENTICATION_TOKEN`
+    `authToken=AUTHENTICATION_TOKEN`

-    - Then use authToken as the username in your build.gradle:
+3. Then use authToken as the username in your build.gradle:

 ```gradle
  repositories {